Rach3Project/ismir25_rach3midi_supp/Rehearsal_Structure_Analysis/ponce_can_annotation_details.md

 - **Filename**: 2024-08-27_18-16_03_ponce_20Can-part2_annot.mid
 - **Download**: [MIDI](./annotated_files/2024-08-27_18-16_03_ponce_20Can/2024-08-27_18-16_03_ponce_20Can-part2_annot.mid)
 - **Groups**: 6
-- **Description**: A longer example of an intermediate level repertoire with some overlaps between groups.
-There are several note mistakes and note repetitions (within windows of 1-5 notes until recovery from the mistake), the most challenging aspect are compositional variations between intervals of the same group, where the rh is the same but the lh is different.
+- **Description**: A longer example of an intermediate level repertoire with some overlaps between groups (specifically, some groups are subsets of others).
+There are several note mistakes and note repetitions.
+The most challenging aspect are compositional variations between intervals of the same group, where the rh is the same but the lh is different.
 Furthermore, some groups have 2 related intervals only.

 #### Visual Overview